-Breed's revised design would have retained the granite walls around the two staircases and supported a canopy on eight concrete pillars "which would be the only obstruction to a clear view through the structure from all sides" (Chronicle, Oct.
+Breed's revised plan would have retained the granite walls around the two staircases and supported a canopy on eight concrete pillars "which would be the only obstruction to a clear view through the structure from all sides" (Chronicle, Oct.
 25, 1925).
-The footprint of the proposed structure within the pillars would be 17 by 25 feet.
+The footprint of the proposed structure would be 17 by 25 feet.
 There would be no enclosed shelter for passengers.
 A rendering of this version has not been found.

-The Public Utility Commissioners approved the design in the spring of 1926, but the City Council dragged its feet until August.
-Once it approved the design and appropriated the necessary funds construction followed quickly.
-On October 21 the DPU awarded the contract to the Guiney & Hanson Construction Company of Boston, which had bid \$15,950 and promised to complete the work within 90 days.
-Work started on November 21 and was completed in late January.
+The Public Utility Commissioners approved a design in the spring of 1926, but Mayor Edward Quinn, apparently dissatisfied, sought outside advice and did not send the appropriation to the City Council until August 1926.
+Construction followed a year later.
+On Oct.
+21, 1927 the DPU awarded the contract to the Guiney & Hanson Construction

+Company of Boston, which had bid \$15,950 and promised to complete the work within 90 days.
+Work started on November 21 and was completed in January 1928.

 The final design of the headhouse displayed considerably more attention to architectural considerations than Breed's rudimentary shelter.
-The architectural firm of Blackall, Clapp & Whittemore was retained to refine the design and make it compatible with the Georgian Revival architecture that characterized most new buildings in Harvard Square in the early 20th century.
-Steel columns, rather than concrete pillars, were clad in alternating bands of dark waterstruck brick and limestone in a pattern that resembles the nearby Class of 1877 Gate of Harvard Yard.
+The architectural firm of Blackall, Clapp & Whittemore refined the design and made it compatible with the Georgian Revival architecture that characterized most new buildings in Harvard Square in the early 20th century.
+Steel columns, rather than concrete pillars, were clad in alternating bands of dark waterstruck brick and limestone in a pattern that resembles several nearby gates of Harvard Yard.
 A thin, copper-clad roof comprised of intersecting barrel vaults replaced Breed's hip roof and ventilator.
 Wire glass panels filled the spaces between the columns from the low perimeter walls to the roof.
 Illuminated copper panels with back-lit red letters designated the building as Harvard Station.